Important Information

 Important Information About Fund Disbursement

 • Fund payment schedules for all funded projects will be determined jointly with successful applicants.
-For City of Boulder Projects, Final payments may be held until OSMP project sponsors receive relevant deliverables described in the project proposal and related contract documents.
+For City of Boulder Projects, final payments may be held until OSMP project sponsors receive relevant deliverables described in the project proposal and related contract documents.

-OSMP 2025 Priority Research Topics
+OSMP & Climate Initiatives 2026 Priority Research Topics

-The City of Boulder Open Space and Mountain Parks Department (OSMP) has funding available through its funded research program for scientific inquiry on OSMP lands that address natural, cultural, and visitor resource conditions and management.
-Grants are awarded up to $12,000.
-The deadline for proposals is Thursday, Jan.
-9, 2025.
+As part of its Funded Research Program, the City of Boulder Open Space and Mountain Parks Department (OSMP) awards small grants for scientific inquiry on OSMP lands that address natural, cultural, and visitor resource conditions and management.

 Agricultural Land and Soil Restoration